Manufacturing precision-built access solutions for virtually every industry since 1981.

 A stair is born

-By 1978, J.M. had been named the president of Laitram Corp, and it was during this time that he applied his pioneering mindset to a problem that had been plaguing ships, oil rigs, and factories for decades.
+By 1978, J.M. had been named the president of Laitram, and it was during this time that he applied his pioneering mindset to a problem that had been plaguing ships, oil rigs, and factories for decades.

 The observant J.M. noted the difficulty a workman had navigating the stairs of an offshore oil rig while carrying equipment.
 Always intrigued by a challenge, J.M. went home, dusted his feet with talcum powder, and proceeded to trace his natural gait while descending the stairs of his own home.